M6(GPT)3: Generating Multitrack Modifiable Multi-Minute MIDI Music from Text using Genetic algorithms, Probabilistic methods and GPT Models in any Progression and Time Signature: Structure of M6(GPT)3

 \subsection{Predicting structure from text}

-To generate song structure and parameters, a LLM is used.
+To generate song structure and parameters, an LLM is used.
 We chose the GPT family because of its promising music theory knowledge and ability to use it via openai API, making it accessible from any computer, contrary to locally hosted LLMs requiring high computing resources.
+Note that the system's architecture features an interchangeable LLM component, enabling the integration of more advanced models.

 To obtain the structure in an appropriate form, the model is provided with precise instructions as a system prompt: \begin{quotation} \itshape "You are a music composing system.
 The user will ask you about the song they want to generate and your task is to respond with output of JSON file and JSON file only (...)" \end{quotation}